-The Quarterly Board of Regents meeting of The Texas State University System was called to order on Thursday, August 11, 2022 at 12:33 p.m.
+The Quarterly Board of Regents meeting of The Texas State University System was called to order on Thursday, May 19, 2022 at 12:34 p.m.
 CDT by Chairman of the Board Duke Austin.
-The meeting was held at the AT&T Hotel and Conference Center, 1900 University Avenue, Salon C, Austin, TX.
-Noting the presence of a quorum, Chairman Austin called upon Second Vice Chairman Alan Tinsley to deliver the invocation, Regent Stephen Lee to lead in the United States flag pledge, and Regent Sheila Faske to lead in the Texas flag pledge.
+The meeting was held on the Sam Houston State University Campus, Lowman Student Center,1802 Avenue I, Huntsville, TX, Orange Ballroom.
+Noting the presence of a quorum, Chairman Austin also noted that First Vice Chairman Garry Crain and President Lonnie Howard were absent, and Regent Charlie Amato would join the meeting shortly.
+Chairman Austin called upon Second Vice Chairman Alan Tinsley to deliver the invocation, Regent Stephen Lee to lead in the United States flag pledge, and Regent Bill Scott to lead in the Texas flag pledge.